 Facing Their Fears

 While intrigued, Heidi was also scared.
-"When you step off the cliff and say 'I'm going to become an entrepreneur,' you start wondering things, like 'Are we going to end up eating cat food?'"
+"When you step off the cliff and say 'I'm going to become an entrepreneur,'” she says, “you start wondering things, like 'Are we going to end up eating cat food?'"
 Her mind filled with the sorts of concerns that would keep anyone up at night: Could they maintain their lifestyle?
 Could they afford to do the things they like to do?
 And most important to Heidi, would they be compromising their long-term future?
 She wondered, "What would our retirement look like if we didn't make a penny for a few years?"

 Adding a Sense of Fun

-They came up with the catchy new name, freshbenies, reflecting the company's innovative approach to benefits.
-One of the primary features of freshbenies is phone access day and night to physicians consulting on diagnoses, treatment options and prescriptions.
+They came up with the catchy new name, freshbenies, reflecting the company's fresh approach to benefits.
+One of the primary features of freshbenies is phone access, day and night, to physicians consulting on diagnoses, treatment options and prescriptions.
 As part of Heidi's campaign to replace dry medical terminology with more approachable language and a sense of fun, those physicians became "Your 24/7 Dr. BFF!"

 Meanwhile, the chemistry between Reid and Heidi provided the spark that made the business really flourish.
 Says Heidi, "I get to work with my favorite person.
 Reid looks at things and says, 'What if we change this, this and this?'
 And then I say, 'Okay, here are the 19 steps it's gonna take to do that.'"

 Bickhaus notes, "I think the two of them together are unstoppable."
 As it turns out, Heidi and Reid have never had to test their advisor's two-years-with-no-income projection.
-They've tripled revenue for three years running.
-And they've done it all together.
+They’ve tripled revenue for three years running; and in 2016, freshbenies was #255 on Inc. magazine’s list of 5,000 fastest-growing companies in the U.S. And they've done it all together.
 "We're 24/7 people," Heidi says.